oraichain/docs/developer/tutorials/build-docker-binary.md

 {% hint style="info" %}
 For the tutorial, it is assumed that you are using an Ubuntu LTS release.

-If you have chosen a different operating system, you will need to modify your commands to suit your operating system.
+If you chose a different operating system, you will need to modify your commands to suit your operating system.
 {% endhint %}

 ## Install Docker